 I’ve since learned that the plant I was trying to grow was the not Umbellularia californica I saw in abundance in that state, but Laurus nobilis – same species, different variety.

 The cake is simple to mix by hand using just a few bowls.
 Another nice touch is piping butter down the center of the batter, which makes a nice bakery-style crack in the baked cake.

 I saw the actual book while browsing at a bookstore the other day, and I picked it up.
 I was taken in by the beauty of the design and the stunning photography in a way the e-version doesn’t even come close to.
 Plus it’s so annoying to try to follow a recipe on a tablet when it insists on going to sleep while getting ingredients ready.

-- 1 2/3 cups all-purpose flour
+- 1 ⅔ cups (210 g) all-purpose flour

-- 1 cup granulated sugar
+- 1 cup (200 g) granulated sugar

 - 1 teaspoon baking powder